e2b-dev/E2B/packages/cli/README.md

 > from [e2b.dev/docs](https://e2b.dev/docs).
 Then use the CLI like this:
 > `E2B_ACCESS_TOKEN=sk_e2b_... e2b build`.

-2. Create a `e2b.Dockerfile` where you describe how your custom E2B sandbox template should look like.
-Majority of **Debian-based Linux distros should work as the base image**.
-Here is an example of a minimal `Dockerfile` for E2B sandbox template:
+2. Create an `e2b.Dockerfile` where you describe how your custom E2B sandbox template should look like.
+The majority of **Debian-based Linux distros should work as the base image**.
+Here is an example of a minimal `Dockerfile` for an E2B sandbox template:

 ```Dockerfile
 FROM ubuntu:22.04
 ```

 3. Run `e2b template build` inside the directory with the `e2b.Dockerfile` to create and build the sandbox template.
-You will get the _*template ID*_ that you use for create the sandbox from template with E2B SDKs.
+You will get the _*template ID*_ to use for creating sandboxes with E2B SDKs.
 The `e2b.toml` file will be created automatically in the same directory

-4. Use the **template ID** that you got during the `e2b template build` with the Python or JS/TS SDK as the `id` to create sandbox
+4. Use the **template ID** that you got during the `e2b template build` with the Python or JS/TS SDK as the `id` to create a sandbox

 5. Rebuild the sandbox template by running `e2b template build` in the directory with the `e2b.Dockerfile` and `e2b.toml` files

 ## Commands

-All commands can be called with a `--path <path-to-dir>` flag that changes the directory where the command will be called, without the need to call `cd`.
+All commands can be called with a `--path <path-to-dir>` flag that changes the directory where the command will be called without the need to call `cd`.

 ```md
 -V, --version Display E2B CLI version